 Canstar Blue research shows the majority of Kiwis are happy with their real estate agent.
-But for people who are wanting a change or don’t know where to start when looking for a real-estate agent, here are some tips that may steer you in the right direction.
+But for those who want a change or don’t know where to start when looking for a real estate agent, here are some tips to steer you in the right direction.

 You can choose to sell your home privately, saving you the cost of a real estate agent – however, sellers generally go through a real estate agent to conduct the sale.
 Essentially, real estate agents are paid a commission or fee by you – as the seller – to use their professional experiences and skills to sell your house.
-The right real estate agent could help you sell your home quickly and efficiently or, on the other hand, the wrong agent might botch the transaction.
-This is where it becomes important you put effort into choosing the most suitable real estate agent.
+The right real estate agent can help you sell your home quickly and efficiently; however the wrong agent could botch the transaction.
+This is why it’s important to put effort into choosing the right real estate agent.

-Keep in mind, a “buyer’s agent” is different to a real estate agent working on behalf of the seller.
-This agent is useful for people looking to buy a house – especially first home buyers – who are only just entering the complex world of the housing market.
-A buyer’s agent is someone who works on behalf of the buyer and may support the buyer in their negotiations.
-Whereas the real estate agent – otherwise known as the “seller’s agent” is hired to sell the house for the current homeowner.
+Keep in mind the difference between a buyer’s agent and a real estate agent, who works on behalf of the seller.
+A buyer’s agent is useful for people who are only just entering the complex world of the housing market – especially first home buyers – are new to a city, or don’t have the time to spend house hunting.
+They will work on behalf of a buyer and may support them in their negotiations.
+Whereas a real estate agent – also known as the seller’s agent – is hired to sell the house for the current homeowner.